-- (a) To promote officer safety. - (b) To document statements and events during the course of an incident. - (c) To enhance the law enforcement operator's ability to document and review statements and actions for internal reporting requirements as well as for courtroom preparation and presentation. - (d) To preserve visual and audio information for use in current and future investigations. - (e) To provide an impartial measurement for self-critique and field evaluation during officer training. - (f) To enhance the public trust by preserving factual representations of officer-citizen interactions in the form of video and audio recordings.
+- (a) To promote officer safety. - (b) To document statements and events during the course of an incident. - (c) To enhance the law enforcement operator's ability to document and review statements and actions for internal reporting requirements as well as for courtroom preparation and presentation. - (d) To preserve audio/video information for use in current and future investigations. - (e) To provide an impartial measurement for self-critique and field evaluation during officer training. - (f) To enhance the public trust by preserving factual representations of officer-citizen interactions in the form of audio/video recordings.